|Irene Mathias, aged 4

 And we need to feed the white dog, not the black dog.

-For continued joy, we all need ways to process our past, and give thanks for both the episodes we have seen God redeem, and those we have not yet watched him redeem.
+For continued joy, we all need ways to process our past, seeing what is redemptive in the negative, and give thanks for both the episodes we have seen God redeem, and those we have not yet watched him redeem.

 4 Cultivate Cheerfulness

 While we all have a set point for happiness determined by genetics and our experiences in utero and in early childhood, anyone can cultivate the habit of cheerfulness.
 The cheerful heart has a continual feast (Prov 15:15).

 Cheerfulness is a decision which becomes a habit, and then a temperament.